Titanic (1997 film): Undersea footage

-The crew shot at the real wreck in the Atlantic Ocean twelve times in 1995.
-At that depth, with a water pressure of 6,000 pounds per square inch, "one small flaw in the vessel's superstructure would mean instant death for all on board."
-Not only were the dives high-risk, but adverse conditions prevented Cameron from getting the high-quality footage that he wanted.
-During one dive, one of the submersibles collided with Titanic's hull, damaging both sub and ship, and leaving fragments of the submersible's propeller shroud scattered around the superstructure.
-The external bulkhead of Captain Smith's quarters collapsed, exposing the interior.
-The area around the entrance to the Grand Staircase was also damaged.
+The crew shot at the wreck, which lies in the Atlantic Ocean, 12 times in 1995.
+The work was risky, as the water pressure could kill the crew if there were a tiny flaw in the submersible structure.
+Additionally, adverse conditions prevented Cameron from getting footage.
+During one dive, one of the submersibles collided with Titanic's hull, damaging both and leaving fragments of the submersible's propeller shroud scattered around the superstructure.
+The external bulkhead of the captain's quarters collapsed, exposing the interior, and the area around the entrance to the Grand Staircase was damaged.